thebigbadbobby/LIDARdemo/README.md

 b. run "streamvideo.py"to bring up the live color video feed."

-c. run "streamdepth.py" to process depth data in real time (in development).
+c. run "streamdepth.py" to process depth data in real time (in development). (working, but not formatted)